rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 percentage (`pct` function) & also `auto` (inline string, edge case for `margin`).

-As soon as `Style` module is open, you make `size` in various way as you can see in this random examples
+As soon as `Style` module is open, you can make `size` in various way as you can see in these random examples

 - `~height=10.5->pt` (= `~height=pt(10.5)`)
 - `~width=55.->pct` (= `~width=pct(55.)`)